pdtrang/MetaBIDx/README.md

 # MetaBIDx
-A new computational tool to empowering bacteria identification in microbiomes
+A new computational tool to empower bacteria identification in microbiomes

 ### Requirements: